 You should plan to take HC 477H: Thesis Prospectus at least two terms before you plan to defend your thesis.
 The term before you enroll in the Thesis Prospectus course (three terms before you plan to defend your thesis – generally winter term of your third year) you need to gain pre-authorization from your Primary Thesis Advisor in order to enroll in HC 477H: Thesis Prospectus the following term.

-Submit the Thesis Prospectus Application form (signed by your Primary Thesis Advisor), with a one-page outline of your thesis idea, and bibliography to the Academic & Thesis Coordinator by 5:00 p.m., Friday of Week 6 the term before you intend to register for HC 477H.
+Submit the Thesis Prospectus Application form (signed by your Primary Thesis Advisor), with a one-page outline of your thesis idea, and bibliography to the Academic and Thesis Programs Manager by 5:00 p.m., Friday of Week 6 the term before you intend to register for HC 477H.

 No professor will sign-off on your pre-registration unless you have already established a working mentorship relationship with them as your Primary Thesis Advisor, and have discussed the general shape of your intended thesis project.